Coexchangeable process modelling for uncertainty quantification in joint climate reconstruction: Sampled boundary conditions and their influence on glacial ice sheet modelling outputs

 Figure \ref{fig:glacier_runs} shows that the boundary conditions have a strong influence on the simulated ice sheet.
-SST and SIC can affect ice sheets either though changing the evaporation over the ocean that transforms into snow falling on the ice sheet, or by warming/cooling the regions close to the oceans thus affecting the surface melt rate.
+SST and SIC can affect ice sheets either through changing the evaporation over the ocean that transforms into snow falling on the ice sheet, or by warming/cooling the regions close to the oceans thus affecting the surface melt rate.
 We find that the primary differences in ice sheet size are due to changes in snow accumulation.
 Our ensemble mainly produces lower ice elevation than the reference run.
 Examination of the individual ensemble members revealed that this was due to the cooler Eastern Pacific and Western Atlantic boundary conditions reducing evaporation over these oceans causing a reduction in the accumulation of snow onto the ice sheet.
 The difference between the reference run and the samples is most pronounced at the Pacific coast.
 This matches our expectation that ocean-proximal sites are more sensitive to marine influence of the SST and SIC than more continental sites.
-This is also where we see the strongest reduction in SST in our samples compared to the PMIP4 model simulations.
-Indeed the second update causes a strong Pacific cooling along the coast of North America (Figure 2e) relative to the expectation based on the PMIP models.
+This is also where we see the strongest reduction in SST in our samples compared to the PMIP model simulations.
+Indeed, the second update causes a strong Pacific cooling along the coast of North America (Figure 2e) relative to what we expect based on the PMIP models.
 This is a region where models tend to underestimate the upwelling of cold waters from the deep ocean.

 Such biases are common in climate models, but are particularly problematic for coupled climate-ice sheet models where the strong feedbacks between climate and ice sheets amplify the effects of climate biases, which can lead to runaway ice sheets (amplified growth or decay) and unrealistic geometries.
 The ensemble shows a substantial spread of ice elevation (5-10\% of height) caused by the variance in reconstructed SST and SIC, highlighting the importance for considering this source of uncertainty for modelling past ice sheets.
 Our results show that correcting for biases and incorporating uncertainty in surface ocean conditions has a substantial effect on the simulated ice sheet, which in turn influences the internal dynamics of the ice sheet and its vulnerability to collapse or propensity to grow.
 The ice sheet geometry itself has direct impact on atmospheric circulation and an indirect influence on ocean circulation from runoff, thus directly impacting global heat distributions and surface climate conditions.
 Our methodology provides a way to reduce climate biases by prescribing ocean surface conditions compatible with observations, while at the same time exploring the effects of this source of uncertainty on other parts of the earth system.